Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 ### Scope

  * Data exploration, training, and deployment of a machine learning model which address the prediction problem described in the Use Case Overview.
  * Execution of the project in Azure Machine Learning using the Team Data Science Process (TDSP) template from Azure Machine Learning for this project.
-For project execution and reporting, we're going to use the TDSP lifecycle .
+For project execution and reporting, we're going to use the TDSP lifecycle.
  * Operationalize the solution directly from Azure Machine Learning in Azure Container Services.

  The project highlights several features of Azure Machine Learning, such TDSP structure instantiation, execution of code in Jupyter notebooks as well as Python files, and easy operationalization in Azure Container Services using Docker and Kubernetes.